HOME

 The original mill was completely burnt down during the Civil War in 1647 and rebuilt.
 Primarily a corn mill until it was converted in the 1830s into a factory producing worsted braid and which finally closed in 1881.
 Worsted is a stiff smooth fabric spun from wool and popular for decorative use on military uniforms.
 The mill once had two waterwheels, the one preserved today was originally on the outside of the building but now rests within a brick and weatherboarded extension displayed behind a glass screen.
 This large 15 ft (5 m) diameter and 5 ft ( 1.5 m) wide wheel was last used to generate electricity for the mill house until 1948.

-The existing building mostly dates back to the beginning of the 19th century.
-During a renovation in 1908 an old fireplace with a valuable fireback dating back to Henry VIIs reign was uncovered.
-The fireback was of Wealden iron manufacture probably originating from one of the many ironworks elsewhere in the Wey Valley.
-The small building by the millpond was once used as the administration and pay office for the work force.
 The mill is open to the public in as much as the building was converted some years ago for use as a pub and restaurant.
 Situated on low ground the building and grounds are prone to flooding.
-The last flooding was in January 2008 when the Wey burst its banks after heavy and persistent rain hit most of the country.
+Recent floods include January 2008 when the Wey burst its banks after heavy and persistent rain hit most of the country.
 Flood gates were opened upstream to protect a high intensity residential area as part of normal flood control procedures, which resulted in the river rising to such an extent that the downstairs bar was flooded and the car park was left standing in 2ft (0.6m) of water.
+In February 2009 the mill was again inundated by water after persistent heavy rain.
+The staff had to be evacuated from their quarters in the grounds.

 The Elstead Moat (GR: SU900415), a large lake renowned for its beauty and wildlife, is part owned by Waverley Borough Council (WBC) and lies just outside of the boundary of English Nature's Thursley National Nature Reserve SEE MORE BELOW.
 There is ample parking by the lake and well signposted paths including well-maintained boardwalk trails across the wet heath from the northern perimeter of the Reserve.
 Their Heath Trail provides a circular walk across the bog and through dry heath and scrub and covers 1.6 miles (2.5 km) Information leaflets are available on site.
 Heathland birds including woodlark, nightjar and Dartford warbler reside here, together with silver-studded blue and grayling butterflies.
 Interesting plants incude a variety of sphagnum mosses, common sundew (Drosera rotundifolia) and bog cotton (Eriophorium vaginatum).
 The heathland around is vibrant with the colour of Ling heather (Calluna vulgaris).